SteelCompendium/compendium/docs/Negotiation/Motivations and Pitfalls/Benevolence.md

 Arguments that appeal to a benevolence motivation contend that if the NPC strikes a deal with the heroes, the people the NPC cares about will benefit from the deal.
 Example arguments include the following:

 - “If you lend us the Sword of Agathor, we can make Capital safer for your guild by using it to lay your enemies low.”
-- “If you can teleport us into the dragon's cave, we'll give you half the wyrm's hoard once we cut off the creature's head.
+- “If you can [[Teleport|teleport]] us into the dragon's cave, we'll give you half the wyrm's hoard once we cut off the creature's head.
 That could benefit generations of students at your academy!”